 Biodiversity and Interdependence

 Learners will start by making observations and asking questions about a habitat, such as the local rocky shore or surrounding woodland.
-This will lead on to making a testable hypothesis.
-In small groups learners will plan and design an experiment to test their hypothesis.
 We will measure the biodiversity of the ecosystem, learn about energy flow and the adaptations of the organisms we’ve found, getting a closer look through microscopes.
 (Sciences)

 Evening